nsupdate-info/nsupdate.info/docs/security.rst

 We need to store this secret "as is" into the database for the same reasons as outlined above.

-But: we tell you in the services overview whether we'll use SSL to transmit the update, so at least if SSL is enabled, it won't go unencrypted over the wire.
+But: we tell you in the services overview whether we'll use TLS to transmit the update, so at least if TLS is enabled, it won't go unencrypted over the wire.

 CSRF protection